AS9100 search traffic is supplier-strength traffic.

 The substantive aerospace additions to ISO 9001 are extensive.
 Configuration management requires baseline identification, change control, status accounting, and verification across the product lifecycle.
 Product safety requires hazard analysis, risk assessment, and traceability of safety-critical items.
 Counterfeit parts prevention requires supplier qualification, traceability, inspection, and reporting in alignment with SAE AS5553 (electronic components) and AS6174 (materiel).
 Special-process control requires qualified personnel, validated equipment, validated parameters, and qualified non-destructive testing per Nadcap.
 First Article Inspection follows AS9102.
 These overlays make AS9100 substantively more demanding than ISO 9001.

 For a foreign manufacturer entering the US aerospace supply chain, AS9100 certification is the binding procurement gate.
 Boeing, Lockheed Martin, Northrop Grumman, Raytheon, GE Aerospace, Pratt and Whitney, and Honeywell all require AS9100 for production supplier qualification, with flow-down to Tier-2 and Tier-3 suppliers on the commodities they touch.
 The certification is reciprocally recognized: an EN 9100 certificate from a French, German, Italian, or UK body is the same standard with the same audit scheme, and is accepted by US OEMs without additional certification.
-The work that remains is the OEM-specific Approved Supplier List application, which includes ITAR or EAR classification of the supplied articles, technical capability survey, financial review, and first-article inspection under AS9102.
+The work that remains is the OEM-specific Approved Supplier List application, which includes ITAR or EAR classification of the supplied articles, technical capability survey, financial evaluation, and first-article inspection under AS9102.

-A foreign supplier without AS9100 is not read by US aerospace procurement.
+A foreign supplier without AS9100 is not evaluate by US aerospace procurement.
 The certificate is the floor.
 Where the supplied items also fall under ITAR or EAR, export-control posture sits alongside AS9100 as a parallel admissibility test.